 Grounds for Sculpture, Hamilton, NJ

-At this New Jersey attraction, you’ll find nearly 300 works of contemporary art, including founder Seward Johnson’s (somewhat creepy) lifelike human statues, spread out among 42 acres of gardens, ponds, meadows and trees — lots and lots of trees.
+At this New Jersey attraction, you’ll find nearly 300 works of contemporary art, including founder Seward Johnson’s lifelike human statues and Gloria Vanderbilt’s box of creepy baby dolls, spread out among 42 acres of gardens, ponds, meadows and trees — lots and lots of trees.
 Also: Peacocks.
-(Don’t try to pet them, yo.)
+(Don’t try to pet them.)
 There are rotating exhibits, an indoor art center, and a variety of dining options.
 Note: Advance reservation are required, so you need to plan ahead.

 Longwood Gardens, Kennett Square

 It’s one of the most lauded gardens in the country.
 (Yeah, we said country.)
 A du Pont envisioned this space, which gets more theatrical with every turn.
 There are water-fountain displays fit for Versailles, a ringing Chimes Tower, forests, meadows, and a mind-boggling array of flowers.
-(Bring a real, non-phone camera.)
 Leave time for the Gatsby-esque Conservatory, where rooms of gargantuan hanging planters, orchids, fruit trees and more will make you rethink your lame houseplants.

 This Penn-owned sanctuary is as historic as it is lush.
 The glassed-in fernery was built in 1899; the immaculate Rose Garden was created in 1888; and the serene Japanese Hill, rich with Far East specimens, dates back to 1905.
 Morris a great spot to unplug with the kids.
-There’s a soaring treehouse playground (including an oversize nest with giant birds’ eggs to climb) and the Garden Railway, a not-so-small train that whizzes around a quarter-mile track, past mini versions of Philadelphia landmarks made entirely out of natural materials.
+There’s a soaring treehouse playground (including an oversize nest with giant birds’ eggs to climb) and the Garden Railway, a not-so-small train that whizzes past mini versions of Philadelphia landmarks made entirely out of natural materials.
+The railway turned 25 this year, and got new track, making it one of the largest outdoor model train displays in the country.

 Shofuso Japanese House and Garden, West Fairmount Park

 This 1.2-acre garden tucked inside West Fairmount Park is a bit of a hidden gem.
 It’s a 17th-century-style Japanese walled-and-fenced garden, comprised of a koi pond and island, tea garden and courtyard garden.
 Originally dreamed up as part of an exhibition at New York’s Museum of Modern Art in the 1950s, the house was moved to Philly and reassembled in 1957, and the surrounding garden was redesigned in 1958 in the style of a 17-century garden to complement Shofuso.
 The 20 waterfall murals you’ll see were donated in 2007 by renowned artist Hiroshi Senju; his artwork replaced the original murals that were destroyed by vandals in the 1970s.
-If you plan your visit right, you can attend a tea demonstration led by kimono-clad guides from the Urasenke Tea School or a taiko-drumming workshop, held weekly.
+If you plan your visit right, you can attend a tea demonstration or a taiko-drumming workshop.
 Admission is by timed tickets.

 Tyler Arboretum, Media